letydoesstuff/mastodon-nobird-emoji/README.md

 ### Why did all the Noto Emoji disappear after I upgraded my Mastodon instance?

-Upgrading your instance will overwrite your modified `emoji` folder with Mastodon's stock images.
+Upgrading your instance might have overwritten your modified `emoji` folder with Mastodon's stock images.
 Just rerun the Nobird Emoji install instructions for your Mastodon version, and they'll be back!

 ### Why do I still see Twemoji instead of Noto Emoji after restarting Mastodon?